Why Choose Crutchfield?

 - Provia/Standard: standard color reproduction

-- Velvia/Vivid: a high-contrast palette of saturated colors, suited
+- Velvia/Vivid: a high-contrast palette of saturated colors, suited for nature photos

 - Astia/Soft: a soft-toned palette of less-saturated colors

 - Monochrome + Y Filter: black-and-white pictures with slightly increased contrast; tones down the brightness of the sky

 - Monochrome + R Filter: black-and-white picture with increased contrast; also tones down the brightness of the sky

 - Monochrome + G Filter: softens skin tones in black-and-white photos

 - Sepia: takes pictures in sepia tone

 Color Space: Depending upon how you intend to use the image, you can choose the output color space at the general sRGB setting or the broader color rendition of Adobe RGB.

 Exposure Compensation: Using the dedicated Exposure Compensation dial on the top of the camera, you can alter the exposure from the value suggested by the camera, making pictures brighter or darker.
 You can adjust the exposure a total of 13 steps from -2.0 to +2.0 EV in 1/3 EV steps.
 Exposure compensation is available in all shooting modes except Manual.